CascadesCarnivoreProject/Carnassial/README.md

 smoother in data entry but presently lacks equivalents to CPW's station information, occupancy analysis, and mark recapture analysis.
 [CritterShell](https://github.com/CascadesCarnivoreProject/CritterShell) offers detection and occupancy analysis.
 * Carnassial is readily available.
 Obtaining the eMammal client requires a logon be issued, which can be hard to get.
 * Carnassial and Timelapse are broadly similar.
-As of March 2017 Carnassial offered faster analysis, more flexibility, and fewer defects than Timelapse.
+As of March 2017, Carnassial offered faster analysis, more flexibility, and fewer defects than Timelapse.
+As of March 2021, episodes are the main Timelapse feature absent from Carnassial.
+Episodes are, however, equivalent to detections in CritterShell and require only a [dplyr](https://r4ds.had.co.nz/) `mutate()` statement to implement in R.

 If you know of other analysis tools please let us know.